-Even when you consider the protein-boosting effect of the peas and pea protein found in the 2 puppy formulas, this is the profile of a kibble containing a notable amount of meat.
+When you consider the protein-boosting effect of the pea protein, peas and flaxseed in this recipe as well as the potato protein and garbanzo beans contained in other recipes, this looks like the profile of a kibble containing a moderate amount of meat.

-Taste of the Wild dry dog food is a grain-free kibble supplying a notable amount of identified meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Taste of the Wild Dog Food is a plant-based kibble using a moderate amount of named meats, meat meals and fish as its main sources of animal protein, thus earning the brand 4.5 stars.

 Those looking for a quality grain-free wet food may wish to visit our review of Taste of the Wild canned dog food.